 D = Very strenuous and multiple days

-3 = Off track in mountainous terrain, may involve steep forest and/or roped glacier travel
+3 = Easy climbing, rope if required [Mountainous terrain, may involve steep forest and/or roped glacier travel]

-4 = Difficult mountainous terrain.
-Advanced backcountry and climbing experience needed.
+4 = Belaying easy holds, climbing experience [Difficult mountainous terrain.
+Advanced backcountry experience]

 5 = Leader protection, hardware required